-In addition to finding employment through our organization, we offer various options for residential living, including 24-hour care in our group homes, independent homes, or our ICF facilities.
+We offer various options for residential living, including 24-hour care in our group homes, individual homes, or our ICF facilities.

-Gatesway operates group homes and provides 24-hour assistance with basic requirements to individuals living in independent homes and apartments in the community.
-Other services include assisting friends in selecting staff to work with them, assisting individuals with programs designed to maximize their independence, aiding friends in finding appropriate housing within the community, organizing social activities, and arranging and providing transportation to work, recreational activities, and appointments for individuals.
+Gatesway provides 24-hour assistance to individuals who qualify for specialized services.
+Our services include assisting friends in selecting staff to work with them, assisting individuals with programs designed to maximize their independence, aiding friends in finding appropriate housing within the community, organizing social activities, and arranging and providing transportation to work, recreational activities, and appointments for individuals.

-Group Homes Services offer living arrangements for our friends where friends share a single-family home within the community and receive up to 24 hours per day of support and training in daily living skills.
+Group Homes Services offer living arrangements for our friends where friends share a single-family home within the community and receive up-to 24 hours per day of support and training in daily living skills.
 Group home residents are 18 years of age or older.
 These services are offered through OKDHS and include state-slot funding.

-Long Term Care Services, also known as Intermediate Care Facility (ICF) Services include care, skills training, and supervision provided to individuals in their home.
-Our trained staff help with acquisition, retention, or improvement in skills related to activities of daily living, such as personal grooming and cleanliness, bed making, household chores, eating and the preparation of food, and skills necessary to enable the individual to be more independent.
+Long Term Care Services, also known as Intermediate Care Facility (ICF) Services, include personal care, skills training, and active treatment.
+Our trained staff help with acquisition, retention, or improvement in skills related to activities of daily living, such as personal grooming, household chores, eating and the preparation of food, and skills necessary to enable the individual to live independently.

 How Can You Help?